RhysSeeburger/RhysSeeburger.github.io/docs/content/00_community/activism.md

 information: |
     ### Equity, Diversity and Inclusion

-    * Making Astronomy a more inclusive place for all.

----

-### Equity, Diversity and Inclusion

     I care deeply about making Academia in General, and Science and specifically Astronomy in particular, a more welcoming environment for everyone.
 Some of the things I have done in this regard include:

     - Sitting on the Equality Committe at MPIA
     - Co-leading the "Queer International Meet-Up Heidelberg"
     - Organised "OUTer Space"
     - Organised a presentation at the Max Planck Institute for Astronomy for IDAHOBIT
     - Member of the Edinburgh University Sports Union Inclusion Committee
     - Participated in various conferences across the UK on LGBT+ inclusion

     For more information, click through the slideshow.

     Further to these, during the Covid-19 pandemic, I set up LGBT+ lunch meetings at the School of Physics and Astronomy at the University of Edinburgh, to provide a safe space for LGBT+ students to meet and foster a sense of community.
 I am currently in the process of setting up a similar initiative at the University of Heidelberg.

     I firmly believe that widening participation in Astronomy is crucial to the future of our field, and I am always keen to engage in initiatives to make this happen.

+---